-Provided that the Trust qualifies and continues to qualify at all times as a "mutual fund trust" for the purposes of the Tax Act, Units will be qualified investments under the Tax Act for trusts governed by a registered retirement savings plan ("RRSP"), registered retirement income fund ("RRIF"), deferred profit sharing plan, registered disability savings plan, registered education savings plan ("RESP"), and tax-free saving account ("TFSA") (each, a "Registered Plan").
+Provided that the Trust qualifies and continues to qualify at all times as a "mutual fund trust" for the purposes of the Tax Act, Units will be qualified investments under the Tax Act for trusts governed by a registered retirement savings plan ("RRSP"), registered retirement income fund ("RRIF"), deferred profit-sharing plan, registered disability savings plan, registered education savings plan ("RESP"), tax-free saving account ("TFSA") and first home savings account ("FHSA") (each, a "Registered Plan").
 In addition, a Unit that is listed on a stock exchange that, for purposes of the Tax Act, is a designated stock exchange (which includes the TSX) will be a qualified investment for Registered Plans.